formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 Definition x : B.t := {| A.t.a := "hi"; A.t.b := true |}.
 ```
-Even if in OCaml we can talk about the field `B.a`, in Coq we transform it to `A.t.a` so that there is a single record definition.
+Even if in OCaml we can talk about the field `B.a`, in Rocq we transform it to `A.t.a` so that there is a single record definition.
 To do this transformation, we go through the record aliases up to the alias barriers, if any.

 ## constant_warning
 #### Example